algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/clients/client_manager/index.md

 #### is_testnet *: bool*

+Whether the network is a testnet

 #### is_mainnet *: bool*

+Whether the network is a mainnet

 #### is_localnet *: bool*

+Whether the network is a localnet

 #### genesis_id *: str*

+The genesis ID of the network

 #### genesis_hash *: str*

+The genesis hash of the network

 ### *class* algokit_utils.clients.client_manager.ClientManager(clients_or_configs: [algokit_utils.models.network.AlgoClientConfigs](../../models/network/index.md#algokit_utils.models.network.AlgoClientConfigs) | [AlgoSdkClients](#algokit_utils.clients.client_manager.AlgoSdkClients), algorand_client: [algokit_utils.algorand.AlgorandClient](../../algorand/index.md#algokit_utils.algorand.AlgorandClient))